 Unsubsidized Direct loans are available for students to borrow for additional education costs.
-Independent undergraduate students can borrow up to \$9,500 for their first academic year, and up to \$10,500 for the second academic year if enrolled in a degree or VN program, as a combined total with the Federal Direct Subsidized loan.
+Independent undergraduate students can borrow up to \$9,500 for their first academic year, and up to \$10,500 for the second academic year if enrolled in a degree or VN program, as a combined total with the Federal Direct Subsidized Ioan.
 Students enrolled in a degree program of more than two academic years in length may borrow up to \$10,500 each subsequent year as a combined total with the Federal Direct Subsidized Loan.
-Dependent undergraduate students can borrow up to \$5,500 for their first academic year as a combined total with the Federal Subsidized Direct loan, and up to \$6,500 for their second academic year if enrolled in a degree or VN program.
+Dependent undergraduate students can borrow up to \$5,500 for their first academic year as a combined total with the Federal Subsidized Direct Ioan, and up to \$6,500 for their second academic year if enrolled in a degree or VN program.
+Students enrolled in a degree program of more than two academic year is a combined total with the Federal Direct Ioan, and up to \$6,500 for their second academic year if enrolled in a degree or VN program.
 Students enrolled in a degree program of more than two academic years in length may borrow up to \$10,500 each subsequent year as a combined total with the Federal Direct Subsidized Loan.
 Interest rates are fixed and established annually by the U.S. Department of Education.
-Current interest rates can be found at https://studentloans.gov.
-With the exception of demonstrating financial need and undergraduate status, borrowers must meet all eligibility criteria of the Federal Subsidized Direct loan program.
-Interest payments begin immediately after the loan is fully disbursed or may be added to the principal balance.
+Current interest rates can be found at https://studentaid.gov.
+With the exception of demonstrating financial need and undergraduate status, borrowers must meet all eligibility criteria of the Federal Subsidized Direct Ioan program.
+Interest payments begin immediately after the Ioan is fully disbursed or may be added to the principal balance.
 Regular payments begin six months after students cease enrollment or fail to carry at least one-half the normal full-time school workload.